SSMM0498/arkad-conception/models/7.Process/Recorder/Recording Event Process.md

 }
 ```

 Take care that no DOM modification occur during full node capture to avoid some incoherence.
-To do that we freeze the mutationBuffer before calling the capture method of the nodeCaptor.
+To do that we freeze the mutationBuffer before calling the capture method of the NodeEncoder.
 After that the full capture is saved as an event in array and unfreeze the mutationBuffer.
 Take a look of the [mutationBuffer](Mutation%20Watcher%20Buffer.md) doc for more understanding that.
 The full capture return the following data structure :
 +   fullCaptureEvent : contains the payload (data) of a full capture event with :
     +   NodeCaptured is the current capture of all element in the page.
     +   initialOffset is scroll position of document.